-- Cadaver labs will cover chest tube thoracostomy and surgical airways
+- Cadaver labs will cover chest tube thoracotomy and surgical airways

-- A procedural swine lab will cover tube thoracostomy, surgical airways, and resuscitative thoracotomy.
+- A procedural swine lab will cover tube thoracotomy, surgical airways, and resuscitative thoracotomy.

 Point of Care Ultrasound

 - EM residents receive Point of Care Ultrasound (PoCUS) training in July, along with ultrasound-guided vascular access training.

 - Advanced scanning applications will also be covered.

 - Residents are encouraged to achieve Independent Practitioner status by the end of the residency year.

 Journal Club is held monthly from September to May and is hosted by faculty.
 Residents lead critical appraisal of the articles and provide brief reviews of related statistical topics.